 I believe travelling alone is a journey of self-development and personal growth.
-A journey which can change you as a person, and possibly your entire life to come.
+A journey that can change you as a person, and possibly your entire life to come.
 Sounds like a big burden to bear in mind, while planning your next holiday.

 Most of the times you know intuitively what kind of scenery you would enjoy.
 Or if you don’t, you won’t know what would you do enjoy, because… well, you haven’t travelled.
 Getting to know yourself is one of the greatest outcomes of travelling alone.